vektor-inc/vk-all-in-one-expansion-unit/readme.txt

 == Changelog ==

+[ Specification Change ][ Twitter widget ] Added "Not recommended" to the name and added a note to the description.

 = 9.94.2 =
 [ Add filter ][ HTML Sitemap ] veu_sitemap_exclude_post_types
 [ Bug Fix ] Update CSS Optimizer 0.2.2